Skip to main content

-What happens after you've had an offer accepted on a house purchase?
+What happens after you've had an offer accepted on a house?

 • An accepted offer is not legally binding until contracts are exchanged